szeiger/ornate/doc/src/uris.md

 This is a special prefix for using arbitrary link destinations for links and images.
 The `abs:` prefix is stripped off and the remainder inserted verbatim into the generated site.
 This can be used to link to resources outside of the generated site.
 For example, `abs:/` links to the root of whatever filesystem or HTTP server the generated site is placed into.
 It is generally advisable to use `https:` links in these cases.

+## `unchecked`

+This is a special prefix that can be used with relative or absolute `site` URIs in links and image elements for referencing resources that are expected to be in the site's target location but are not present at build time.
+Links to `<path>` and `unchecked:<path>` are resolved in exactly the same way, except that the latter does not emit an error message when the resource is not found.

 ## `file`

 Standard `file` URIs.
 They can be used for referencing CSS, JS and image resources in themes and image markup elements.
 These files are copied into the generated site as resources.